 Pistachios aren’t the only nut to steal the sweet and savory and stress-reducing vegan scene!
 Cashews have 11 percent of the recommended daily zinc — “an essential mineral that may help reduce anxiety” — and they also happen to be an excellent ingredient for healthy fat-filled nut butter such as this Macadamia Cashew Butter by Nikki Zuzana.
 This slightly sweet nut butter is great to add to smoothies, oatmeal, spread onto your favorite toast, or consumed as a raw snack straight out of the jar!

 Source: Olive Oil and Orange Cookies

 Extra virgin olive oil is high in healthy fats and antioxidants making it a wonderful plant-based food for your body, your mind, and your kitchen!
 Get creative and find your inner peace with these anxiety-reducing Olive Oil and Orange Cookies by Angelina Papanikolaou.
-Bring them to work as your healthy donut-alternative that still offer a bit of sweet and a satisfying crunch!
+Bring them to work as your healthy donut alternative that still offers a bit of sweetness and a satisfying crunch!

 Source: Raw Fermented Coconut Yogurt

 It’s all about those gut-boosting, probiotic fermented food products these days and one of the best sources is yogurt!
 This Raw Fermented Coconut Yogurt by Nikki and Zuzanna calls for a healthy four to five capsule dose of vegan probiotic capsules aiming to improve gut bacteria, which may be a contributing factor to your stress levels.